 Golf-PGA Championship postponed over coronavirus concerns

-March 15 (Reuters) - The PGA Championship scheduled for May 14-17 has been postponed over coronavirus concerns, the PGA of America announced on Tuesday.
+March 17 (Reuters) - The PGA Championship scheduled for May 14-17 has been postponed over coronavirus concerns, the PGA of America said on Tuesday.

+The PGA Tour, a separate body which runs the game's biggest weekly circuit, has cancelled its schedule until at least May 10.

-The major championship was due to be held at TPC Harding Park in San Francisco.
+The PGA Championship was due to be held at TPC Harding Park in San Francisco, and the PGA said in a statement it hoped to reschedule the event at the same venue in the summer.

+"Throughout our evaluation process, we have been committed to following the guidance of public health authorities and given the coronavirus shelter-in-place order in effect in San Francisco, postponement is the best decision for all involved," said PGA of America CEO Seth Waugh.

+"We are and have been working in concert with (PGA Tour) commissioner Jay Monahan and our partners and friends at the PGA Tour to find an alternative date that works for all.

+"We are all very hopeful for a great outcome... and look forward to hopefully bringing the 2020 PGA Championship to TPC Harding Park at a date this summer when it is once again safe and responsible to do so."

-The news follows a previous announcement by Augusta National that it has postponed the Masters, the first major of the year that had been scheduled for April 9-12.
+The news follows a previous announcement by Augusta National that it had postponed the Masters, the first major of the year that had been scheduled for April 9-12.

 (Reporting by Andrew Both in Cary, North Carolina; Editing by Ken Ferris)